-As of March 31, 2020, there were shares of our voting common stock ("Series 1 common stock") and shares of our non-voting common stock ("Series 2 common stock") outstanding that were held of record by approximately stockholders, assuming the conversion of our preferred stock into shares of common stock.
-There will be shares of Series 1 common stock outstanding after giving effect to the sale of shares of Series 1 common stock offered by this prospectus.
+As of March 31, 2020, there were 53,942,991 shares of our voting common stock ("Series 1 common stock") and 5,050,555 shares of our non-voting common stock ("Series 2 common stock") outstanding that were held of record by approximately 550 stockholders, assuming the conversion of our preferred stock into shares of common stock and conversion of our outstanding indebtedness.
+There will be 60,792,991 shares of Series 1 common stock outstanding after giving effect to the sale of shares of Series 1 common stock offered by this prospectus.